YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 | U        | upper-case alphabetic characters, ASCII 65-90                                  |
 +----------+--------------------------------------------------------------------------------+

 Pattern codes may be upper or lower case and may be replaced with a string literal.
 YottaDB allows the M pattern match definition of patcodes A, C, N, U, L, and P to be extended or changed, (A can only be modified implicitly by modifying L or U) and new patcodes added.
-For detailed information on enabling this functionality, see `Chapter 12: “Internationalization” <./internatn.html>`_.
+For detailed information on enabling this functionality, see `Chapter 12: "Internationalization" <./internatn.html>`_.

 .. note::
    The YottaDB compiler accepts pattern codes other than those explicitly defined above.
 If, at run-time, the pattern codes come into use and no pattern definitions are available, YottaDB issues a run-time error (PATNOTFOUND).
 YottaDB does not currently implement a mechanism for Y and Z patterns and continues to treat those as compile-time syntax errors.
 YottaDB defers literal optimizations involving patterns within an XECUTE as well as evaluations that encounter issues with the pattern table.